happynear/happynear.github.io/Mirror-Face.md

 ![mirror](https://raw.githubusercontent.com/happynear/NormFace/master/mirror.png)

 Mirror face is (one of) the most effective prior for face image analysis.
-It extracts features from the frontal face and mirror face simultaneously and merge the two features together as the final feature.
+It extracts features from the frontal face and mirror face simultaneously and merges the two features together as the final feature.
 A sample network is in [FaceNormGithub/prototxt/example_of_mirror_face.prototxt](https://github.com/happynear/NormFace/blob/master/prototxt/example_of_mirror_face.prototxt).

 Mirror face can be trained in an end-to-end manner.
 However, I find it has no help on **training** face verification models.